Lewis Hamilton wins Styrian Grand Prix from pole to flag | DW | 12.07.2020

 Best team — Mercedes, 38 points

 Drive of the day — Sergio Perez.
-Despite making a mistake at the end of the race that cost him a place, the Mexican driver did the most overtaking, including a ding dong battle with his Racing Point teammate Lance Stroll.
-He only beat Stroll by a whisker in the end, but it was a great performance overall.
+Despite making a mistake at the end of the race that cost him a place, the Mexican driver did the most overtaking, including a ding-dong battle with his Racing Point teammate Lance Stroll.
+He only beat Stroll by a whisker in the end, but it was a great performance overall from Perez.
+Lando Norris, who finished fifth after a breathless final lap, also deserves an honorable mention.

 Charles Leclerc is a talented young driver but his move on Vettel showed his inexperience.
 The track was packed with drivers just after lights out, and Leclerc needed to show some calmness and composure.
 Instead, he took himself and his teammate out of the race, and the recriminations at Ferrari will begin straight away.